machal/cssmine-content/nastroje-npm-bower.md

 -----

 Bower is a package manager system for the front-end.
-Components that I handle thanks to Bower, are well beyond Javascript and they sometimes contain even CSS and images.
+Components that I handle using Bower are well beyond Javascript and they sometimes contain even CSS and images.

 In my case, Bower manages project dependencies - not just the usual jQuery packages but also polyfills like Respond.js or Picturefill and other libraries